 DescriptionSure, you have a smartphone, but did you know that your fun times are only one small segment of its life cycle?
 This app presents four mini-games each representing different aspects of its creation, sale, and disposal.
 The first mini-game takes place in the Congo, where the mineral Coltan (columbite–tantalite) is mined by child slave labourers under watch by armed guards.
-Next, it's off to the Foxconn factory in Shenzhen, China, where the player tries to catch despondent workers attempting to commit suicide after working 36-hour shifts by flinging themselves off of the building's roof.
+Next, it's off to the Foxconn factory in Shenzhen, China, where the player, using a suicide net, tries to catch despondent workers attempting to commit suicide after working 36-hour shifts by flinging themselves off of the building's roof.
 Then it's off to the Pear Store, for a brief visit to the first world and its problems — where a store manager attempts to meet the frenzied demand for the store's smartphones by rabid customers storming its front entrance.
 Finally, the game whisks players away to Pakistan, where a grubby family dismantles obsolescent tech gadgets rolling by on a conveyor belt, extracting the e-waste's precious mineral value in an environment of harsh chemicals and acrid, carcinogenic smoke without the aid of protective gear.

 There are no Android screenshots for this game.

 |Nukezilla||Sep 19, 2011||40|

 There are currently no topics for this game.

 App StoreApple pulled the game from the App Store hours after it had been approved, citing four App Store code violations:

 - 15.2 Apps that depict violence or abuse of children will be rejected

 - 16.1 Apps that present excessively objectionable or crude content will be rejected

 - 21.1 Apps that include the ability to make donations to recognized charitable organizations must be free